How Much Exercise Does Your Dog Really Need?

 - Indoor fetch.
 If you have some soft toys to throw in the house, you can still have a pretty rousing game of fetch (just watch out for the lamps and other breakables).
 Rolling a ball and angling it down the hallway can also make for a good game of chase.
 Have an active dog?
 Take your game to the next level with stairway fetch.
 Just throw your ball or chew toy up to the landing, and have your pup bring it back down to you.

 - Tug.
 Another old favorite, and most dogs really get into it.
 In fact, it can bring out the competitive instincts in your pet, so don’t let it get out of hand.
 Combine it with a little fetch exercise tossing the tug toy across the room.

-- Tricks for Bil-Jac treats.
-Hollywood dog trainer, Joel Silverman has dog training tips on how to use Bil•Jac Treats to train your pup to sit up, heel and other fun things.
+- Tricks for treats.
+A few treats are a great way to keep your best friend active.
+Hollywood dog trainer Joel Silverman has special training tips on how to use Bil-Jac Treats to train your pup to sit up, heel and other fun things.
 You can also play “find the treat” by hiding three or four Bil-Jac Original Recipe Dog Treats around the house while your pup is outside or in a treat toy.
 Just alert him to the scent and encourage him to hunt around the house.

 Maintaining a regular exercise schedule can do wonders for your favorite four-legged friend.
 Dogs that exercise regularly and with some intensity develop a higher metabolism, smaller appetite, better muscle tone, and even better temperature regulation.

 Active dogs also have a better chance of avoiding both obesity and boredom.
 Regular exercise makes dogs less likely to “act out” with destructive behaviors, so make a daily play date with your best friend.
 You’ll both be healthier and happier for it!